- Sleeve Gastrectomy

 Weight Gain after Gastric Bypass Surgery

-Patients Who Regain Weight After Initial Gastric Bypass
+Patients Who Regain Weight After Initial Gastric Bypass Now Have Options

-Have you started to regain weight after initial success from gastric bypass surgery?
-Overtime, for many gastric bypass patients, the small stomach pouch and the outlet that connects it to the small intestine stretch out.
+Have you started to regain weight after initial success from Gastric Bypass Surgery?
+Over time, for many Gastric Bypass patients, the small stomach pouch and the outlet that connects it to the small intestine stretch out.
 As a result, patients begin to eat more food before they feel full.